Eco-Adventures and Parks

 Protected Sea Turtles

-Loggerhead sea turtles nest on Carolina Beach during the summer and visitors flock to the area in the fall as the turtle nests scattered along the shoreline begin to hatch.
+Loggerhead sea turtles nest on Carolina Beach during the summer, and visitors flock to the area in the fall as the turtle nests scattered along the shoreline begin to hatch.
 Volunteers with the Pleasure Island Sea Turtle Project work to protect this threatened species during the nesting season by patrolling Carolina Beach and nearby Kure Beach.
-The organization also strives to educate the public by hosting weekly Turtle Talks every Wednesday night during the summer at Carolina Beach State Park.
+The organization also strives to educate the public by hosting weekly Turtle Talks at Carolina Beach State Park on Wednesday evenings during the summer.

 You Might Also Like...